 - Saints Row 2 loves this trope.
 You kill them in the boss battle?
 They're still alive afterwards.
 It gets to the point where it's just silly if you used explosives.
 Especially with Mr. Sunshine.

 - In the Metal Gear Solid games, Snake or Raiden will almost always be using their Weapon of Choice SOCOM pistol in cutscenes, regardless of the actual weapon the player had equipped beforehand.
 This is most jarring at the end of Metal Gear Solid 2: Sons of Liberty when Snake and Raiden rambo their way through Arsenal Gear.
 Most players have one of the assault rifles equipped during that segment, yet the following cutscenes will always show Raiden using his dinky pistol.

-- Particularly groan-inducing is the fact that you can equip the BDU, body armor, or any wigs, and cutscenes will reflect it, but his gun is always the pistol.
+- Particularly groan-inducing is the fact that you can equip the BDU, body armor, or any wigs, and cutscenes will reflect it, but his gun is always the pistol, with the only way to get him to use something else is by equipping the M9 - your other pistol - before entering the cutscene.
 If Raiden is shown firing at people with it in the cutscene, the gunshots will still be loud, even if you have the suppressor equipped.
 One notably silly example is equipping the M9 (a tranquilizer gun that always has a suppressor equipped and normally has to have its slide pulled back after every shot) before the fight with Vamp.

 - This extends annoyingly into the gameplay in Metal Gear Solid 4: Guns of the Patriots.
 You only have 5 slots for weapon quick-selection.
 If you swap your Operator or M4 Custom out of these, then one of the game's many, many cutscenes will equip Snake with one of them, and remove other guns from your quick-select slots to make room for it.